AgentSmithyAI/agentsmithy-agent/docs/config-endpoint.md

   - Merged on top of the global file so a single repo can use different providers
   - Useful for project-specific API keys/models
   - Never modified via `/api/config`

-**Layering overview**
-- The runtime loads the global file, then overlays any project-level overrides (defaults → global → local).
-- Only the global layer is writable via `/api/config`, so new providers and model bindings apply to every workspace that shares the same user config.
-- A filesystem watcher re-validates the merged result after each change and updates `status.json`.
-- A baseline `providers.openai` entry is always present (with `null` values) so the UI can render empty fields before anything is configured.
-Additional providers only appear after you create them.

 ## Hot Reload